thoetz/ZoomBeans-Case-Study/README.md

 2. Ensure you have SQL and R environments set up.
 3. Place the `coffee_survey.csv` data file in the appropriate directory.
 4. Run the provided SQL scripts and R scripts.

-## Contributing

-We welcome contributions to analysis.
-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.